-There are a few main reasons I think why many are struggling with their trading/investing:
+There are a few, very common reasons I think why many are struggling with their trading/investing:

 1) they focus on the daily news flow from mass/financial media and react to this news flow again and again creating overtrading, and they also think that the news flow on their broker´s website is there to help them, and also not understanding that the media creates narratives because without a narrative there is no story, plus, the market many times has already discounted the information

-6) they have no tools that gives them the confidence to stay in the trade, when they have the right trade on
+6) they have no tools that gives them the confidence to stay in the position, when they have the right trade on

-5) they have no tools for being able to spot when a trade goes against them
+7) they have no tools for being able to spot when a position goes against them

 Interestingly, focusing on the charts and analysing price action solves all areas above.
-Technical analysis turns the daily news flow into pure noise that needs to be avoided; the only thing that matters is where price and volume goes, plus how one can anticipate coming price action.
+Technical analysis turns the daily news flow into noise that needs to be avoided.
+A news item is important if it moves the chart, otherwise it does not matter, which is 99% of the time.
 As a bonus, technical analysis also therefore cuts the amount of time you need to spend doing your market research.

 As I see it, there are many reasons why we more often than not, can not have the upper hand regarding knowledge of market fundamentals.
 But what we can know is what the charts are doing.
 The charts will guide you but long talks or reads on market fundamentals will often only leave you guessing.
 With well executed technical analysis plus cycles analysis, we have an edge.

 And, I would even go so far as to say that technical analysis is really often the only way to anticipate with some level of accuracy where the market is going.
 Also, as the charts show very early on what is happening, it is quite often that it is the charts that leads to insights about fundamentals developing.
-It is also common that the charts sets themselves up for a trigger event, anticipating the result of the event.
+It is also common that the charts sets themselves up for a trigger event, i.e. anticipating the result of the event before it plays out.